 Her lips tightened into a thin, white line.
 “Never you mind.
-Now speak, lest you rouse my temper.”
+Now speak, lest you rouse my fury.”
 Out of the corner of her eye, she saw Krul’Dar gazing suspiciously at her.
 It was clear that her disrespectful mannerisms were uncharacteristic of Kor’Thank.

 “That’s ridiculous,” Holly stated flatly.
 “Why would I need to change my mind in order to—”

-“The separation between self and environment is an illusory construct; you are as connected to your surroundings as your shoulder is to your arm.
+“The separation between self and environment is an illusory construct; you are as connected to your surroundings as your shoulder to your arm.
 In order to move between planes, you must train for decades in order to—”

 “Unacceptable,” Holly snapped.
 “There’s a faster way—there has to be.
-It took me less than a second to—” she closed her eyes, and took a breath.
+It took me less than a second to—” she closed her eyes and took a breath.

 Easy, Holly.
 Close to the vest.

-“Took you less than a second to do what?”
+“To do what?”
 Wodec asked, a little too innocently.

 “There is,” Wodec replied.
 “The Eye of Scylish is capable of twisting space and time—it can send its owner into any conceivable pocket of existence.”

 “Where is it?”
 Holly tried to keep the excitement out of her voice.
 She only partially succeeded.
 “What is it?”